Pertussis Vaccine – Acellular Combined with Diphtheria and Tetanus Toxoids (Adsorbed)

 - swelling of the face, lips, tongue or other parts of the body

 Adacel is not recommended for use in children under 10 years.

 If you are not sure whether you should have Adacel, talk to your doctor or pharmacist.

 Before you are given it

-Tell your doctor if you have an infection or high temperature.
+Tell your doctor if you have a moderate or high temperature and/ or acute illness.
 Your doctor may decide to delay vaccination until the illness has passed.
 A mild illness, such as a cold, is not usually a reason to delay vaccination.